noah-art3mis/autosimulacrum/README.md

 # auto-simulacrum / socratic-sync

-Instagram post automation for https://www.instagram.com/simulacro.psi/
+Instagram post automation for https://www.instagram.com/simulacro.psi/.
+Organize files then upload them automatically to Buffer using Playwright.

-## Contains
+## using `organize_files.py`

--   src in en (when available)
+-   files must be named correctly (by page number with duplicates for each additional image per post. maximum 10 images per post because of instagram limitations). see `test` for example.
+-   put images in the folder called `data/raw/{BOOK_NAME}`
--   src in pt-BR
+-   set parameter in `organize_files.py`
+-   it will make a folder for each post in `data/ordered/{BOOK_NAME}/{PAGE}`, which can now be iterated on by the main script

+## TODO

--   img src
+-   add tests
 -   automation
-    -   image generation
+    -   image generation in canva
+    -   post scheduling through buffer
-    -   post scheduling
+    -   post scheduling through api
 -   request that gets a random post
     -   post it to stories

 ## current

--   ime (tem pt)
+-   ime (en, pt)
--   cis (tem pt)
+-   cis (en, pt)

 ## upcoming

--   beer
+-   beer (pt)
--   hacking
+-   hacking (en)
--   grunbaum
+-   grunbaum (en)
--   ose
+-   ose (en)
--   fig
+-   fig (pt)
--   figlou
+-   figlou (pt)
--   cr
+-   cr (en)
--   musgrave
+-   musgrave (en)

 ## possibly